AxelRothe/wranglebot/ReadMe.md

 - Live Syncing
   - app syncs itself between devices in realtime
   - offload on one device and tag it at another studio
+  - 🌐 requires an account at [wranglebot.io](https://wranglebot.io/register)
 - Open Source
   - open NodeJS engine and browser client
   - written in NodeJS with Typescript
   - Javascript API, that uses chained commands and is easy to use without knowledge of the underlying code
   - fully controllable via REST API
-  - currently supports both Intel x64 and AMD64 Silicon M1+ MacOS and Linux Distros
+  - currently supports both Intel x64 and AMD64 Silicon M1+ MacOS

 ---